KDDD10/simon-game/public/README.md

 ## Technologies

-- HTML
+- HTML to accomplish the structure of the website
-- CSS
+- CSS to style the website
-- JavaScript
+- JavaScript to make the web page interactive
-- Github, to host
+- Github to host the source code and Github Pages to deploy and host the live site
-- Balsamiq, to design the wireframes
+- Balsamiq to design the wireframes
-- Techsini, to create the mockup image in the readme file
+- Techsini to create the mockup image in this readme file

 ## Setup